alexaandru/awbus/README.md

 ## 🚀 Usage

 1. Store credentials: `awbus store` or `awbus store-assume`
-1. Optionally, verify that they are loaded (i.e. for Linux: `secret-tool search --all service awbus`);
+2. Optionally, verify that they are loaded (i.e. for Linux: `secret-tool search --all service awbus`)
-1. Configure AWS profile in `~/.aws/credentials` and replace harcoded credentials with:
+3. Configure AWS profile in `~/.aws/credentials` and replace hardcoded credentials with:
    ```toml
    [myprofile]
    credential_process = /path/to/awbus
    ```
-1. Use AWS CLI/SDK (incl.
-Terraform, anything that knows how to use AWS profiles) normally - `awbus` handles credential retrieval.
+4. Use AWS CLI/SDK (incl.
+Terraform, anything that knows how to use AWS profiles) normally - `awbus` handles credential retrieval

 ## ⚡ Commands